 printer friendly recipe

-- 1 box of orecchiette pasta
+- 1 box of orecchiette or rigatoni pasta

 - large bunch of green beans, trimmed and cut into 1-inch pieces – I never measure out my vegetables.
 I go vegetable heavy, as we could all use more veggies in our diet.
 Just grab yourself a big handful or two, and call it a day.
 I use baby broccoli or broccoli rabe if green beans are not in season.

-- 4 italian, turkey or chicken sausage links or 3/4 pound of ground sausage – I used classic italian style sausages
+- 4 Italian, turkey or chicken sausage links or 3/4 pound of ground sausage – I used classic Italian style sausages

 - 1/3 to 1/2 cup pesto - I used 1/2 cup as we love pesto.